livingdocsIO/editable.js/README.md

 # livereload server with demo app
 npm start

-# run tests with karma on PhantomJS2
+# run tests with karma on Headless Chrome
 npm run test:karma

-# run tests with karma on PhantomJS2 and rerun on changes
+# run tests with karma on Headless Chrome and rerun on changes
 npm run test:watch

 # run tests in Chrome, Firefox and Safari